tangro/actions-coverage/README.md

 > **Attention** Do not forget to pass the `GITHUB_TOKEN` and the `GITHUB_CONTEXT`

-Steps the workflow will perform:
+Steps the example job will perform:

 1. Check out the latest code
 2. Use node